Duet3D/wiki-content/User_manual/Troubleshooting/WiFi_troubleshooting.md

 * Also in the M122 Network diagnostics check the WiFi Module Reset Reason.
 It should be "turned on by main processor".
 If it is anything else (e.g. "exception"), report the problem on the forum.
 * In Duet Web Control, on the Settings/General tab check that "Maximum number of AJAX retries" is at least 3.
 * Are the disconnections related to another device that uses the 2.4GHz band?
 Typical devices that may cause problems include cordless telephones, baby monitors, and leaky microwave ovens.
 * Try changing the channel on your WiFi router.
 Most routers default to Auto, but can be set to use a fixed channel instead.
 The channels overlap, so it is common to use channel 1, 6 or 11.
 This may also help if another device is causing interference.
-We have some feedback that channel 6 gives better results than channel 1.
+  * Particularly if using channel 1, change the router WiFi channel.
+Duets with onboard WiFi antennas may be more susceptible to interference from the Duet itself at this frequency.
+Try channel 6 or 11.
 * Is the connection stable when the printer is idle, but unreliable when printing?
 If so then there may be too few CPU cycles to service the network interface, because of an excessive step pulse rate.
   * Check the M122 report after a disconnection during a print, or after completing the print, and look at the MaxReps figure in the Move diagnostics.
   * This value should be kept below about 50.
 If it is higher, reduce either microstepping (M350) or maximum speed (M203).